malsubrata/woo-wallet/readme.txt

 = Minimum Requirements =

-* PHP version 5.2.4 or greater (PHP 5.6 or greater is recommended)
+* PHP 7.3 or greater is required (PHP 8.0 or greater is recommended)
-* MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)
+* MySQL 5.6 or greater, OR MariaDB version 10.1 or greater, is required
-* WordPress 5.8+
+* WordPress 6.0 or greater is required
-* WooCommerce 6.0+
+* WooCommerce 7.2 or greater is required

 = Automatic installation =